- Brooks Marmon

 - Zimbabwe, Southern Africa, West Africa, Liberia, Cold War, decolonization, higher education, Transnational History

 I am a historian interested in Cold War era sub-Saharan Africa.
-My thesis examines the impact of decolonization across southern Africa on political developments in Zimbabwe.
+My thesis examines the broader impact of African decolonisation on political developments in colonial Zimbabwe.

 I also have extensive experience in Liberia, a country I examined for my Master's thesis and in which I worked for two years prior to joining CAS.